so0-biin/Welcome-git/README.md

 #### 3. Build the project

+To build Files for development, open the **FileManager.sln** item in Visual Studio.

 ![run_btn](https://github.com/so0-biin/Welcome-git/assets/69229909/147b8160-a1e4-40f6-91a3-501d3079b98a)

-To build Files for development, open the **FileManager.sln** item in Visual Studio.
+Click the run button and Enjoy our program!

 ## Common Problems